-There is a fuel tank fill cap on the center of the transom for added convenience.
+There is a fuel fill cap on the center of the transom on the Ski 200 and one on each gunnel near the aft of the boat for the Sport 200 for your convenience.
 Press and release the black button on the bottom of the cap to open.
 Use caution when fueling your boat.